-For more information on Distil's strategy and future developments, please see page 10 in the Strategic Report.
+For more information on Distil's strategy and future developments, please see page 7 in the Strategic Report.

 The Company intends to deliver shareholder returns for the foreseeable future through capital appreciation.
 Challenges to delivering capital appreciation include uncertainty in relation to consumer spending on our brands and competition within our chosen markets, although the Board takes steps to mitigate these risks.
-Further challenges to our strategy and long-term goals are highlighted in the Principal Risks and Uncertainties section on page 9 of the Strategic Report.
+Further challenges to our strategy and long-term goals, including the challenges posed by COVID-19 are highlighted in the Principal Risks and Uncertainties section on page 6 of the Strategic Report.